Use Blue Monday to change your life and set goals, says willpower expert

 People set all sorts of resolutions and goals at the beginning of the year without thinking too much about the suitability of starting their new healthier lifestyles at that time, writes Dr Taylor.

 For example, joining a gym costs money so why would you do this after arguably the most expensive two weeks of the year?
-Why would you promise yourself that you’re going to be more organised when the grandparents are still visiting and the children are still off school?
-Why would you promise to eat healthy on the day when you are hungover from all that partying the night before?
+Why would you try to adopt new routines when the children are still off school?
+Why would you start running in the coldest, darkest month of the year?

 It just doesn’t make sense.